agarnung/image-deblurring-exploration/notebook/README.md

     * [Links](#Links)
     * [Books](#Books)

+## Some preliminary remarks
+1. Las imágenes naturales tienen muchas más (dominan las) bajas frecuencias que las altas frecuencias, por ejemplo, salvo esquinas y si no hay ruido impulsional, en la naturaleza todo es más bien fradual y no suelen darse patrones piéls negro-blango-negro-blanco... alternantes.
+2. La convolución en el dominio espacial es equivalente a la multiplicación en el dominio frecuencial.

 ## Introduction <a class="anchor" id="Introduction"></a>

 Capturing an image using any type of analog or digital camera, and even through the human visual system, as it is represented in the real and physical world, is impossible due to processes like electronic noise, non-linear lens distortion caused by inherent imperfections, focusing issues, quantization, discretization, noise in the acquisition system, uncontrolled environmental factors, mechanical vibrations, acquisition time, movement of the captured objects, etc. Various degradation phenomena (Noise, scatter, glare, and blur) are discussed in https://temchromatinlab.wordpress.com/deconvolution/.
 All these sources of error have in common that they cause, in the output image, either the incident light on the sensor to scatter across neighboring pixels, or information from neighboring pixels to combine with each other, disturbing the actual information.

 All these factors make images a (pure) approximation of reality, since the problem is ill-posed and information is lost.
 However, the PSNR is usually so high that "we don't care".
 Still, there are occasions (see next image) where it is so low that one can call it "degraded."
 Imagine photographing an infinitely distant light point using an infinitely perfect camera; the resulting image will be a single bright pixel.
 However, if we photograph a star with our camera, the result is far from being a single bright pixel; instead, we will see a region scattered in a more or less circular shape that decreases in brightness with the radius.
 The effect that a real image acquisition system has on a "perfect" light source is called the **Point Spread Function** (PSF).

 If the convolution of a perfect image with this PSF produces the real image we would acquire, then by performing the deconvolution of our degraded image with the PSF, we obtain the restored, "ideal" image.
+Sometimes, the **Optimal Transfer Function** (OTF) is mentioned, which is the counterpart of the PSF in the frequency domain.

 Furthermore, after this effect, noise is added to the image due to processes like those mentioned earlier.
 Sometimes (e.g., space telescopes), it is a poor assumption that the PSF is the same across all pixels in our real image.
 A degraded image like this is often denoted **blurred**.
 So, in a basic model, the ```Imaging Process = Convolve(ideal image, PSF) + Noise```.
 All these factors make PSF estimation theoretically possible, but practically impossible.